samooth/spaceautobase/README.md

 ### Ordering

-Spacebase writer nodes explicitly reference previous nodes creating a causal directed acyclic graph (DAG).
+SpaceAutobase writer nodes explicitly reference previous nodes creating a causal directed acyclic graph (DAG).
 The nodes are linearized by analyzing the causal references so:

 1. Nodes never precede nodes they reference.
 2. Ordering is eventually consistent.